na-na-hi/renget/archive/NikkeInfo.md

 ![empty sync](https://i.imgur.com/uHyko77.png)

-The device automatically takes your 5 highest leveled Nikkes and lets you sync other Nikkes to that level So the play is to reset the units you have been using on the campaign until then, for 10 gems each, and level 5 SSR or SRs that you have at LB2 EQUALLY
+The device automatically takes your 5 highest leveled Nikkes and lets you sync other Nikkes to that level So the play is to reset the units you have been using on the campaign until then, for 10 gems each, and level 5 SSR (any level of LB works) or SRs (LB2) EQUALLY
 Usually SSRs are better so if you have to choose level the SSRs, this will save you sync slots
 ![Resetting levels](https://i.imgur.com/H7cuG0a.png)